hariharan-sabapathi/hariharan-sabapathi/README.md

 ## Hey, I’m Hariharan Nadanasabapathi!
 Let’s keep it simple — Hari

-**I build AI systems that can actually work with real data — retrieval, tool-using agents, domain-specific models, and the infrastructure behind them.**
+**I build AI systems for real-world problems, from retrieval and agents to domain-specific models and the data systems they depend on.**

 MS Computer Science.
 Most of my work runs on real healthcare data, because that's where retrieval gets hard: repetitive corpora, business rules that live outside the schema, and answers that are confidently wrong instead of loudly broken.